Roy Noble: Charity and other works

 Noble was Chairman of the Wales Youth Agency from 1998 to 2001.
 In the 2001 Queens Birthday Honours List, he was awarded an OBE for services to the community and for charity support in Wales.

 He was appointed as Brother in the Venerable Order of Saint John in 2000, being appointed as Officer of St.John Cymru Wales in 2002, Commander in 2011 and a Knight of Grace in 2016.

 Noble was appointed a commissioner with the Bevan Commission with real responsibilities in the Health and Care sectors in Wales as an independent 'think tank' for the Welsh Government.

 He was also made a Fellow of UWIC (University of Wales Institute, Cardiff, now [Cardiff Metropolitan University]) and a Paul Harris Fellow with Rotary International.
 In 2007,he became a Deputy Lieutenant of the County of Mid Glamorgan and was promoted to Vice Lord Lieutenant in 2012.
 He retired from the post in 2017.
 In 2008 he was accepted into the National Eisteddfod of Wales 'Gorsedd y Beirdd' (Bardic Circle).

 In 2009 he was awarded the Chancellor's Medal at the University of Glamorgan (now the University of South Wales) for his contribution to the educational and cultural life of Wales and his commitment to its people, in particular to those in need.
 In 2012, Noble was asked by the Minister of Education and Skills at the Welsh Government to chair a group looking into the future of the Welsh National Eisteddfod.
 The group completed its remit and reported back in October 2013.

 In 2011 Noble cut the ribbon officially opening the 'Big Pit Branchline' at the Pontypool & Blaenavon Railway.

 Noble was asked to be the Patron of the Senghenydd Mining Disaster 100th Anniversary Memorial Appeal, the memorial being unveiled on 14 October 2013.
 He acted as narrator of the 'tale of Senghenydd,’ detailing the two explosions at the Universal Pit, and the loss of life that resulted.

 Noble was Ambassador for Wales of the WRVS (now RVS) Diamond Champions scheme, initiated by the Duchess of Cornwall to Honour Her Majesty The Queen, in the year of her Diamond Jubilee.
 He acted as a judge at the Diamond Champions event at St James's Palace that year.

-Roy has appeared as an after-dinner speaker at many organisations, clubs, and societies, including engagements in Hong Kong, Singapore, Dubai and Canada.
-He is a patron of the appeal leading to a permanent 'Red Dragon' Bronze Memorial at Passchendaele, to honour all Welshmen who served and, in many cases, made the extreme sacrifice at the Battle and in the First World War generally.
-The statue was unveiled in August 2014.
+Nobles has appeared as an after-dinner speaker at many organisations, clubs, and societies, including engagements in Hong Kong, Singapore, Dubai and Canada.
+He was a patron of the appeal leading to the establishment of a permanent 'Red Dragon' Bronze Memorial at Passchendaele, which was unveiled in August 2014.
 In 2017 he hosted the 100th Anniversary Commemoration ceremony of the Battle of Passchendaele at the battlefield site in Flanders.

-Roy is currently the Patron for Radio City 1386AM, the ABM University Health Board's radio service based in Singleton Hospital, Swansea.
+He is currently the Patron for Radio City 1386AM, the ABM University Health Board's radio service based in Singleton Hospital, Swansea.